gurman24/GU-Tic-Tac-Toe-06-28-18/README.md

 ![agent and environment chart](https://user-images.githubusercontent.com/22970879/42120041-d7145168-7bd1-11e8-8f11-42546269f56e.png)

 The above chart shows how the Agent and the Environment work in a look -- they are interrelated and they create a long, or maybe even infinite, self-updating process through which reinforcement learning takes place.
 This kind of model does come with some assumptions that can be explored independently if the reader chooses to do so.

 ----------------------------------------------------------------------------------------------------------------------------------

+Back on topic:

+Since the entire code file is superfluous here to understand the project, I'm adding only a SNIPPET.
+What this is really showing is just some of the coding it takes to make this kind of Python code also known as Jupyter Notebook code work properly

+** insert picture **
+...

+What's below is a picture of the moves in sequence the Agent made to beat the human player.
+Remember that since all the moves are enumerated, it would be very difficult or even impossible to beat the Tic-Tac-Toe agent, but you can play it to a draw

+** insert picture **
+...

+# Conclusion #

+...